Harry Potter Studio Tour Review & Top Tips

 Top Tip: Ride a Broomstick

 When touring the interior sets, don’t miss the opportunity to ride a broom in front of a green screen.
 Don’t be afraid to REALLY over-act.
 The photos are so much more fun if you adopt a terrified face, or an evil face (in Flea’s case) which can be super-imposed on to a cloudy sky with the Dark Mark leering in one corner.

 Another quick tip: don’t wear a straight skirt, everyone waiting in line will be able to see straight up it when you sit on the broom.

 If you prefer not to ride the broom there’s an option to go in the flying car or be pictured on a ‘wanted’ poster.
-A little later in the tour, there’s a really fun green screen experience on a train, which makes for the BEST photos on the tour, I think.
+A little later in the tour, there’s a really fun green screen experience on a train.
+This makes for the BEST photos on the tour.
 The train green screen is opposite the Hogwarts Express and is SO much more fun!

 Top Tip: Butterbeer tastes… Interesting

 If your kids want to taste Butterbeer, I’d recommend bringing along a bottle of water, too.
 It’s an acquired taste (shall we say) and none of our three kids liked the taste of their Butterbeer!
 It’s quite sweet, a cross between butterscotch and caramel.